-Do make your own
+Do make your own homemade garam masala.

 Many Indian cooks prefer to assemble their own from individual spices.
 Selecting, toasting, and grinding your own spices allows you to get the freshest and most flavorful spices in your garam masala blend.
 Toasting is important for bringing out the flavors of garam masala spices.
 Garam masala translates literally to warm spices, but the warmth refers to the toasting rather than to peppery heat.

-Do toast your garam masala correctly
+Do toast your garam masala correctly.

 The best way is to place the whole spices in a heavy skillet over medium heat.
 Stir occasionally until they get a few shades darker and release a light smoke and a sweet fragrance.
 Avoid the temptation to increase the heat to speed the process up.
 This could cause the spices to scorch and become bitter, or brown on the outside without the insides being properly toasted.

-Do use garam masala as a finishing spice
+Do use garam masala as a finishing spice.

 Unlike other spice mixes that you add earlier in the cooking process, garam masala is traditionally added at the end of the cooking process.
 Of course, this rule is not written in stone.
 You can add it at any point when cooking a dish, including as a part of a marinade or dry rub.
 Even when you use it at the start of cooking, you should sprinkle on some more at the end to give the dish a burst of flavor.
 You can actually add the final dash right at the table.

-Don’t use pre-made garam masala if you can help it
+Don’t use pre-made garam masala if you can help it.

 While pre-ground and premixed garam masala blends are both convenient to use and easy to find, you should keep the difference in quality in mind when choosing between a packaged blend and one that you make yourself.
 Ground spices lose their freshness very quickly.
 Making your own from spices that you grind yourself ensures that your garam masala will stay fresher for longer.

-Don’t buy in bulk if you do decide to use a pre-made garam masala blend
+Don’t buy in bulk if you do decide to use a pre-made garam masala blend.

-Don’t go overboard with garam masala
+Don’t go overboard with garam masala.

 If you make your own with quality spices, the blend will be particularly pungent.
 As a result, you run the risk of overpowering the other flavors in your dish.
 Use it carefully, especially if you are not familiar with Indian spices.